 According to research, a staggering one-in-10 UK boilers are categorised as being unsafe, although it’s fair to surmise that the majority of these will be older and non-condensing units.

-Regardless of what age your boiler is, however, you may notice it making a number of strange and surprisingly loud noises during the day and nights.
+Regardless of what age your boiler is, however, you may notice it making a number of strange and surprisingly loud noises during the day and night.
 These can be slightly disconcerting, but whilst many are harmless others may be indicative of a significant fault within your heating system.

 In this article, we’ll look at some of the most common boiler sounds and ask what could be causing these noises?